ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Abstract

 \section{Abstract}

 The field of image synthesis has made tremendous strides forward in the last years.
 Besides defining the desired output image with text-prompts, an intuitive approach is to additionally use spatial guidance in form of an image, such as a depth map.
-For this, a recent and highly popular approach is to use a controlling network, such as ControlNet~\cite{Zhang2023_ControlNet}, in combination with a pre-trained image generation model, such as Stable Diffusion~\cite{Rombach2022_LDM}.
-When evaluating the design of existing controlling networks, we observe that they all suffer from the same problem of a delay in information flowing between the generation and controlling process.
-This, in turn, means that the controlling network must have generative capabilities.
-In this work we propose a new controlling architecture, called ControlNet-XS, which does not suffer from this problem, and hence can focus on the given task of \emph{learning to control}.
-In contrast to ControlNet, our model needs only a fraction of parameters, and hence is about twice as fast during inference and training time.
-Furthermore, the generated images are of higher quality and the control is of higher fidelity.
-All code and pre-trained models will be made publicly available.
+In state-of-the-art approaches, this guidance is realized by a separate controlling model that controls a pre-trained image generation network, such as a latent diffusion model \cite{Rombach2022_LDM}.
+Understanding this process from a control system perspective shows that it forms a feedback-control system, where the control module receives a feedback signal from the generation process and sends a corrective signal back.
+When analysing existing systems, we observe that the feedback signals are timely sparse and have a small number of bits.
+As a consequence, there can be long delays between newly generated features and the respective corrective signals for these features.
+It is known that this delay is the most unwanted aspect of any control system.
+In this work, we take an existing controlling network (ControlNet~\cite{Zhang2023_ControlNet}) and change the communication between the controlling network and the generation process to be of high-frequency and with large-bandwidth.
+By doing so, we are able to considerably improve the quality of the generated images, as well as the fidelity of the control.
+Also, the controlling network needs noticeably fewer parameters and hence is about twice as fast during inference and training time.
+Another benefit of small-sized models is that they help to democratise our field and are likely easier to understand.
+We call our proposed network ControlNet-XS.
+When comparing with the state-of-the-art approaches, we outperform them for pixel-level guidance, such as depth, canny-edges, and semantic segmentation, and are on a par for loose keypoint-guidance of human poses.
+All code and pre-trained models will be made publicly available. \keywords{ Text-to-Image Generation \and Controlling Image Generation Models \and Feedback-Control Systems}